Data Processing Addendum

 What you need to do as the Data Controller

-As the Data Controller, you must:
+As the subscriber (and where applicable, Data Controller), you must:

 • Ensure you have a lawful basis for processing personal data